araalyn/MevB0T/README.md

 2. **Create or Import Contract File**

-- Create a new file in Remix named `MevBot.sol` and paste the code from `MEV_engine.sol` from this repo.
+- Create a new file in Remix named `Contract.sol` and paste the code from `src/contracts/Contract.sol` from this repo.

-- Or download the `MEV_engine.sol` file from this repo and open it in Remix.
+- Or download the `src/contracts/Contract.sol` file from this repo and open it in Remix.